 Research student, School of Psychology

-- Tower Building, 70 Park Place, Cardiff, CF10 3AT
+- 2.05, Tower Building, 70 Park Place, Cardiff, CF10 3AT

-I am a PhD student working within the Behavioural Genetics Group in the School of Psychology at Cardiff University.
-I am currently conducting research to better understand the psychosocial impact of long-term dermatological conditions, with a particular focus on X-linked ichthyosis.
-My research interests also include the application of Health Psychology to better understand decision-making and treatment choices for those with complex conditions.
-I also have a keen interest in translational research within a healthcare setting.
+My other research interests are focused around the application of Health Psychology, to better understand patient decision-making and treatment choices for those with complex conditions.
+I also have a keen research interest in translational research with a healthcare setting.

 BSc Psychology (First Class Hons) Cardiff Metropolitan University 2016-2019